LunarDevelopment/material-boilerplate/README.md

 * Best practice examples of `$timeout`, `$location`, `$rootScope`, `$window`.
 * `$mdToast` seamlessly integrated for notifications .
 * `$animate` used app wide for smooth transitions and a consistent feel.
+*  [angular-loading-bar]( https://github.com/chieffancypants/angular-loading-bar ) has been set up to work autonomously, providing a loading bar for http requests, alerting your users to progress without you having to write a single word of Javascript!
+*  [ngMdIcons]( https://github.com/klarsys/angular-material-icons ) are implimented app wide to replace `<md-icon>` directive and its limited supply of SVGs out the box.

 ## Yeoman generator-angular
 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular)